Here are 10 alternative therapies for pain management you might want to consider:

 They are just chronic emotional circuits tied in with your pain… Writing down these thoughts creates an awareness of the source of your anxiety and frustration.
 You now have a chance to choose a different response to a given stressor.
 As you continue to make more thoughtful, skillful choices, your brain will grow new neurons and form more functional connections.

-If it’s back pain in particular that you’re looking to treat, read more about back pain relief products and remedies that can help.
+If it’s back pain in particular that you’re looking to treat, check out The Good Body’s favorite back pain relief products and remedies.